Arts & Culture

-Every summer, western York County’s natural beauty and rural life is on display during the Ag + Art Tour, a self-guided trip that covers nine South Carolina counties.
+Every summer, western York County’s natural beauty and rural life is on display during the Ag + Art Tour, a self-guided trip that covers eleven South Carolina counties.
 This tour leads visitors through the area’s farms, where they can see where their food comes from and children can enjoy hayrides and meet barnyard animals.
 Artists take up residence at the farms during the weekend, practicing their craft and selling their works, while musicians provide bluegrass and folk songs.
 More than 20,000 people have participated in the Ag + Art Tour since 2012, making it the largest free farm and art tour in the United States.

 This is truly only a sampling of all the many activites to pick from all year long.
 Want to see more?
 Check out our friends at Visit York County to learn more about what keeps local residents and visitors alike entertained every single day.